Gosport: Culture

 In November 2022 the Gosport Museum and Art Gallery opened in the old Gosport Grammar School building.
 The building had previously been the Gosport Museum from 1975, and then the Gosport Gallery and reference library.
 The museum is run by Hampshire Cultural Trust.
 It is part of the council's urban regeneration plans.
 One of the aims of Hampshire Cultural Trust is to get "the community back in.
 We want to get the building back into use and the public back into the High Street ... [and to attract people] who do not normally go to museums".

 The town has a theatre, Thorngate Hall, which was opened in 1960.
 It is named after an earlier Thorngate Hall, on a different site in South Street, which was destroyed by bombing in the Second World War.
 The earlier hall was built in 1885 and funded by the Thorngate Trust.

 The town had an earlier theatre, opened in 1923.

+Media

+Regional TV news is provided by BBC South and ITV Meridian.
+Television signals are received from the Rowridge TV transmitter.